venom-blockchain/venom-blockchain.github.io/docs/start/learn/messages-and-transactions.md

 **Inbound external message:** a message sent from outside the blockchain into the blockchain.
 These messages don't have a 'from' address and can be sent by regular users, external services and any participants outside the blockchain, known as "messages from nowhere".
 Inbound external messages initiate changes to the state of the blockchain.

-The external message can not be the value-bearing message from one participant to another, it only can declare intent to transfer value to another account.
+The external message can not be the value-bearing message from one participant to another.
+It only can declare intent to transfer value to another account.

 **Internal message:** a message sent from one contract to another.
 Like an inbound external message, it updates the state of the Venom network.